JentleJoe/alx-higher_level_programming/0x00-python-hello_world/README.md

 Python script that writes to stderr using the `write` function from the `sys` module

 ### 101-compile
-Python script that compiles a python script file
+Shell script that compiles a python script file